Искусство — универсальный, единственный недискредитированный инструмент мягкой дипломатии, открывающий все двери.

 However, I realized that the technologies that allow us to infinitely multiply the essence are not for me.
 I was always attracted to something that exists in a single original.
 The photo has many applications.
 You can create works of art with its help and experience feelings similar to those that you experience with spiritual practices, which I was seriously involved in during my travels in India.

 Therefore, digital Canon was soon replaced one more time with the film camera, the long range FED-3, which has been my tool of choice up until now.
 I continued with photography, but began thinking about painting and bought paint and canvases.
-But then, the amazing works of Sergei Romanov caught my eye.
+But then my attention was drawn to the works of the old masters of photography.
 They were ambrotypes: black-and-white images on glass, made with technology from the XIX century.

 I learned about the collodion process described by the inventor Frederick Archer in my photography class, and I came across works on the internet done with that technique.
 However, picking up the original in glass, I was amazed, above all, by the effect of a sense of presence.
 An animated face was looking at me.
 Later I learned that this is a direct consequence of long exposure, as a result of which the camera captures not a moment, but a piece of time, a piece of life passed.
 The model does not move for 8-10 seconds, but human breathing, invisible micro-movements of the eyes and skin, even their emotions and thoughts — all of this is captured on the glass.